trentfisher/veganmilitia-hugo/content/post/2019-10-12-tsr-meets-internet.md

 At this point in my life I was not really prepared to deal with this:  I had just taken a new job, I was a junior engineer frantically trying to learn new software and how to keep builds and everything else going.
 I was also teaching a system administration class at the University, and I was in the process of buying a house and preparing to move.
 So this was really the last thing I needed on my plate.

-I was pretty angry about all of this, as I had nothing on my ftp site which I thought infringed any copyrights.
+I was pretty angry about all of this, as I had nothing on my ftp site which infringed any copyrights.
 I read most everything that went onte the site, and I never would have permitted anything which outright copied TSR materials.
 Apparently, someone in TSR leadership must have felt than **any** fan-generated work represented competition